dimgeorgiev1976/scripts/README.md

 Introducing the proxy provides the ability to combine multiple web service requests into one with only a simple change to the original code.
 The proxy can go further in protecting the real subject http by caching the results of previous requests into a new cache property
+​​​​​​​ Observer
+The main motivation behind this pattern is to promote loose coupling.
+The publisher notifies (calls) all the subscribers when an important event occurs and may often pass a message in the form of an event object.The notification means calling a method of the subscriber object.
+Therefore, when subscribing, the subscriber provides one of its methods to paper’s subscribe() method.
+In the mediator pattern the mediator object knows about all other participating objects and calls their methods.
+The game object in the observer pattern will not do that; instead it will leave it to the objects to subscribe to interesting events.
+For example, the score board will subscribe to game’s “scorechange” event.